eldoy/sirloin/README.md

 ### WEBSOCKETS
 Websockets are using through *actions*, the URL is irrelevant.
 Include *action: 'name'* in the data you are sending to the server to match your action.
 Connection handling through *ping and pong* will automatically terminate dead clients.

 Websockets are lazy loaded and enabled only if you specify an action.
+All websocket actions must return Javascript objects (sent as JSON).
 ```javascript
 // Websocket actions work like remote function calls
 app.action('hello', async (data, client, req) => {